SMTG-Bham/easyunfold/docs/index.md

 Our goal is to make the unfolding process easier to carry out and less likely to go wrong.

 For the methodology, see [here](https://link.aps.org/doi/10.1103/PhysRevB.85.085201).

-NOTE: This package is under a MIT license, although the original PyVaspwfc code does not specific a license.